dhunnapotha/myblog/index.md

 ### What I do these days
-* Ruby on Rails Consulting.
+* Consulting projects in Ruby, Javascript, Rails & Chef space.
 * Free gyan to early stage startups.
 * Blogging in free time although am pretty bad at that!
 I tweet more often.
 * Most of my experience has been in closed corporates.
 Now, focusing on OSS world.